+Self portraits are on my mind.
 With the New Year, there are endless ideas of how to start the next twelve months.
-Can I share a practice I do as a photographer?
+Can I share a creative practice I do as a photographer?
 It isn’t about renewing the gym membership or re-committing to a healthier diet or any other practice that acknowledges what I want to do better this coming year.
-Instead, this is a practice that acknowledges who I am at this moment in time, this new year, knowing that we are always evolving with each passing year.
+It’s a practice that acknowledges who I am at this moment in time, this new year, knowing that we are always evolving with each passing year.

-Continue reading by visiting my Babble column and see this awesome photo gallery that I put together (took me three hours! but so excited!
-LOL!) of our fourteen CONFIDENCE teachers and their Self Portraits…
+Continue reading by visiting my Babble column and see this awesome photo gallery of our CONFIDENCE teachers and their Self Portraits…